eaasi/user-handbook/source/configuration/creating_environment_recs.rst

     - Configured Drives

         - Configure *at least* one each of "CDROM" and "Floppy" drives (up to 7 total)
-        - At least one "Disk" type drive is required by EaaS Environments to function and the system will automatically enforce this without the need for user input
+        - At least one "Disk" type drive is required by Environments to function and the system will automatically enforce this without the need for user input

-    - Image size

-        - When creating new Image resources to use in the creation of new Environments from scratch, try to maximize drive size (to allow for the most possible space for Software or Content data to be copied to the drive if need be in derivative Environments) while staying within the realm of operating system and filesystem compatibility (for example,  the FAT16 filesystem used for many DOS systems did not allow for drive sizes greater than 2GB)

     - Emulator Configuration